MicrosoftDocs/playfab-docs/playfab-docs/sdks/php/quickstart.md

 # PHP quickstart

-This quickstart will get you up and running with the PHP SDK.
+This quickstart gets you up and running with the PHP SDK.

 > [!Note]
 > This SDK is currently in Beta, so please let us know if you run into any issues.

-Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md), which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.
+Before you can call any PlayFab API, you must have a [PlayFab developer account](https://developer.playfab.com/en-us/sign-up).

 ## PHP project setup